What Are Primary and Secondary Sources? Content Marketing Tips

 • If you’re dealing with statistics, are they recent?

-The definition of “recent” will vary, depending on the topic.
+Regarding that last bullet point, the definition of “recent” will vary, depending on the topic.
 For example, health data is a moving target and is often updated regularly.
 Always aim to find the most recent data and statistics available.

-Using reliable, reputable, accurate sources shows the reader that you’ve done your due diligence.
+Remember, using reliable, reputable, accurate sources shows the reader that you’ve done your due diligence.

 For example, let’s say someone is searching for information on kidney stones.
-Maybe they recently had one and they want to learn ways to prevent a future stone . . . or what to do if they suspect they have another one.
+Maybe they recently had one, and they want to learn ways to prevent a future stone or what to do if they suspect they have another one.

 First, they land on a blog post written in the first person where someone talks about their experience with one kidney stone and their “cure” for preventing any subsequent stones from forming.
 The cure involves a recipe with herbs that the writer says people should drink once a day if they’ve had a kidney stone.
 There are no stats or sources for this supposed cure.